techidaily/site-win11/source/_posts/essential-tips-for-using-windows-11-snap-features.md

 ## How to use Quick Settings on Windows 11

- With[Quick Settings enabled](https://www.makeuseof.com/windows-11-simple-quick-settings/) , you can do a lot of stuff without too many hassles.
+ With [Quick Settings enabled](https://www.makeuseof.com/windows-11-simple-quick-settings/) , you can do a lot of stuff without too many hassles.
 To get started, press the**Windows Key + A** shortcut, and your**Quick Settings** menu will be launched.
 Alternatively, head to the lower-right corner of your desktop screen, and click on the set of icons from below (Wi-Fi, speaker, battery, etc., which will be some of your options).

 ![quick settings](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/01/quick-settings.JPG)

  From there, the dialog box for your Quick Settings will open.
 You can then tweak your settings from here reasonably easily.

- For example, by clicking on**Accessibility** , a host of other options will pop open; for instance, you can choose everything from Magnifier and Color filters to[Narrator](https://www.makeuseof.com/beginners-guide-windows-narrator/) , Sticker Keys, and so on, and make a series of changes—all from a single place.
+ For example, by clicking on**Accessibility** , a host of other options will pop open; for instance, you can choose everything from Magnifier and Color filters to [Narrator](https://www.makeuseof.com/beginners-guide-windows-narrator/) , Sticker Keys, and so on, and make a series of changes—all from a single place.

 ![accessibility settings](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/01/accessibility-settings.JPG)